FemboyKZ/docs/docs/wiki/fkz/vip.md

 ### How to buy VIP?

-You can buy VIP and other perks on our Ko-fi page: [here](https://ko-fi.com/femkz)
+You can buy VIP and other perks on our [Ko-fi page](https://ko-fi.com/femkz)

-Ko-Fi supports both `PayPal` and `Credit Card`.
+Ko-Fi supports both `PayPal` and `Credit/Debit Card`.

 Incase you can't pay via PayPal or Credit Card, you can can open up a ticket on our Discord, and we can figure out a solution.

 ### How to claim VIP?

-You can claim VIP or other perks on our Discord server: [here](https://discord.gg/fkz).
+You can claim VIP or other perks on our [Discord](https://discord.gg/fkz).

-To do so run `/claim-vip` anywhere in the Discord server.

-You will have to input a code you received with your purchase.

-### How to gift VIP?

-To gift VIP or other perks to other members, you can run `/gift-vip` anywhere in the Discord server.
+To do so, create a Ticket.

-You will have to input a code you received with your purchase.
-(With the exception of VIP+ and Contributor extras)
+You will have to provide a code you received with your purchase.

-You can gift this way as many times as you wish with the codes.

 ### How long does it take to get my perks?